jmbtutor/command-line-talk-2018-07/command-line-talk.md

     cd mydir/mysubdir/mysubsubdir

-The parent directory is denoted by `..`.
+The parent directory is denoted by `..` and can be used as a component of a path.
+For example, to go up two directories:

+    cd ../..

+Your home directory is denoted by `~` and can be used as the first component of a path.
+For example, to go into the `Documents` directory inside your home directory:

-    cd ..
+    cd ~/Documents

 Simply doing `cd` with no arguments takes you to your home directory:

     cd